His passion for life-long learning continues with his legacy gift to PBS Fort Wayne.

 “It was an easy decision given the width and breadth of Brad’s knowledge and his claim that much of it came from watching public television, said Dr. Rothman.
 “This was a very fitting choice, as Brad was constantly learning throughout his entire lifetime, always full of curiosity and always open for new knowledge and information, fostered by the programs he watched on public television.”

-If you, like Brad, think PBS Fort Wayne has contributed to your intellectual development and enriched your perception of the world, please consider including us in your will.
+If you, like Brad, think PBS Fort Wayne has contributed to your intellectual development and enriched your perception of the world, please consider including this public TV station in your will.